/

 Step 1: Create Theme File

-#Create a theme file (e.g., theme.ts) to define your Stoop instance with design tokens.
+Create a theme file named stoop.theme.ts (or theme.ts) to define your Stoop instance with design tokens.
+Required convention: createStoop() must be called at module level in this file.
 Stoop supports 13 approved theme scales.

 import { createStoop } from "stoop";